Lithuanians in Belarus: Interwar

 During 1918–1920, the Lithuanian inhabitants of the eastern ethnographic Lithuania, which is now in Belarus, sought that those territories would be once more part of Lithuania.
 The Belarusian Democratic Republic was a failed Belarusian attempt at independence in the aftermath of World War I, whose territorial claims included ethnically Lithuanian lands.
 However, Eastern Belorussia was de facto occupied by Soviet Russia by 1920, which created the Byelorussian Soviet Socialist Republic.
-In December 1922, the Byelorussian SSR became one of the Soviet republics and formally one of the Soviet Union's founders.
+In December 1922, the Byelorussian SSR became one of the Soviet Union's founders.

+In the BSSR (Eastern Belarus), significant efforts were made in the 1920s to support national minorities.
+In 1927, a Chair of Lithuanian History was established at Inbelkult.
+A Lithuanian sector existed in the National Academy of Sciences of Belarus (1929–1937) and a Lithuanian section within the Institute of National Minorities (1935).
+In 1927–1944 in Belarus, there were four Communist publications in Lithuanian.
+The Minsk Radio had weekly Lithuanian radio programs during 1928–37.
+In 1933–1934, there were 12 Lithuanian schools, national kolkhozes, and the Malkawka Lithuanian National Rural Council.
+However, in the late 1930s, Soviet policy shifted, leading to the closure of national schools and organizations.
+The census of 1937 showed a 20% drop in the Lithuanian population (to 5,422) compared to 1926, partly due to mass repressions targeting the intelligentsia.

 In 1920–1939, Western Belorussia was ruled by the Second Polish Republic.
+Here, Lithuanian cultural and educational work was conducted by societies such as "Rytas" and "Šv.
+Kazimiero" (St. Casimir), which established primary schools and reading rooms.
+By the late 1930s, these activities were largely suppressed by Polish authorities.

-After 1939, after the Soviet invasion of Poland, a part of the ethnically Lithuanian lands like Opsa (Apsas), Pieliasa (Pelesa), Radun (Rodūnia, Rodūnė), Hieliuny (Gėliūnai), Hierviaty (Gervėčiai), Hiry (Girios), Rymdziuny (Rimdžiūnai), and other villages, which were inhabited by 24,000 Lithuanians until World War II, were included into the territory that is now Belarus.
+After 1939, after the Soviet invasion of Poland, a part of the ethnically Lithuanian lands like Opsa (Apsas), Pieliasa (Pelesa), Radun (Rodūnia), Hieliuny (Gėliūnai), Hierviaty (Gervėčiai), Hiry (Girios), Rymdziuny (Rimdžiūnai), and other villages, which were inhabited by 24,000 Lithuanians until World War II, were included into the territory that is now Belarus.

-From 1927 to 1944 in Belarus, there were four Communist publications in Lithuanian.
-To spread Communist ideas, there was a Lithuanian bureau that was part of the Department for Agitation and Propaganda of the Central Committee of the Communist Party of Byelorussia in 1927–30.
-Then, in 1931–38, the bureau was part of the Central Committee of the Communist Party of Western Belorussia.
-In 1927–32, there was a Lithuanian section in Byelorussia's Proletarian Writer's Association.
-In 1927–37, there were Lithuanian sectors in Academy of Sciences of the Byelorussian SSR and the Government's publication company.
-The Minsk Radio had weekly Lithuanian radio programs during 1928–37.
-In 1928, there were ten Lithuanian primary schools throughout what is now Belarus.
-In 1929–38, there was the Lithuanian middle school of Zigmas Angarietis in Dymanova (Dimanovas).

 World War II

 During World War II, in the ethnically Lithuanian lands that were assigned to Generalbezirk Litauen, Lithuanian schools were established and Church services in Lithuanian were revived.
 At the end of summer in 1941 Lithuanian self-defence units, wearing the Lithuanian military uniforms, appeared in Grodno and were commanded by major Albinas Levickas.
 Subsequently, priest Viktoras Kurgonas established the Lithuanian National Committee (Lietuvių tautinis komitetas) in Grodno and collaborated with Albinas Levickas.
 Both of them fluently spoke German and supported starving Lithuanians.
 At the time, the St. Mary's Church (Vytautas the Great's Church) was allocated to the Lithuanians in Grodno and Lithuanian religious services were held in it.

 However, all schools were closed in the aftermath of World War II with the Soviet re-occupation of Lithuania.
 During the Soviet occupation, most of the prominent Lithuanian cultural and political figures were executed or deported to Siberia, including the Lithuanian communists.

 1945–1990

-From 1957, there were Lithuanian language lessons in eight local schools in the districts of Gervėčiai and Pelesa, but their number was reduced and they remained only in Gervėčiai, Pelesa and Girios.